JoyPeter-Atule/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that adds execution permission to user group and others
+Script that sets no permission for user and group but sets all permission for others